ioos/marine_life_data_network/_docs/metadata-eml.md

 _Note: Mathew Biddle will be listed as the `distributor` with `US MBON` as the institution._

 ***For IOOS Regional Associations*** <br/>
 All IOOS Regional Association affiliated datasets should include at least one **Associated Party** which lists the proper RA.
 The RA names must appear the same as they are listed in OceanExpert.
 This allows the dataset to show up on the Regional Association’s institutional dashboard.
-The metrics for your dataset will be tracked on this dashboard.
+The metrics for all linked datasets will be tracked on this dashboard.

 *Alaska Ocean Observing System* <br/>
 OceanExpert: <br/>